KjetilMolnvik/MasterProject2024/README.md

 # MasterProject2024
-MAster project, detect noise and remove it
+Master project, detect noise and remove it